django/deps/final/0018-technical-governance-6x.rst

   jointly by the other members of the Steering Council, and the DSF Board.
-A valid determination of ineligibility requires that all other members of the Steering Council vote to declare the affected person ineligible and that all members of the DSF Board who can vote on the issue (the affected person, if a DSF Board member, can not vote) vote "yes" on a motion that the person in question is ineligible.
+A valid determination of ineligibility requires that all other members of the Steering Council vote to declare the affected person ineligible and that all members of the DSF Board vote "yes" on a motion that the person in question is ineligible.

 * A member of the Steering Council resigns from the Steering Council